 What is an orthodontist?

 An orthodontist is a dental specialist who has received three years of additional training and experience after completion of four years of dental school.
-Dr. Diehl is able to straighten teeth, correct misaligned jaw structure, and improve the function of your smile.
+Dr. Diehl and Dr. Healy are able to straighten teeth, correct misaligned jaw structure, and improve the function of your smile.

 What’s the best age to visit the orthodontist?

 If you want to improve the look and feel of your smile, then any age can be a great time to see the orthodontist.
 The American Association of Orthodontists recommends that children first visit an orthodontist at age 7; however, orthodontic treatment is not exclusive to children and teens.

 About one in every five orthodontic patients is over the age of 21.
 Whether you’re considering treatment for yourself or for a child, any age is a good time to visit an orthodontist.